Why Your Website Is Quietly Costing You $500,000 a Year

 Why small improvements have a huge impact

-When we talk about conversion, we are talking about tee time bookings, not individual golfers.
-One booking usually represents more than one paid round.
-To keep the math conservative, assume just two players per booking, even though some industry studies suggest the average is much higher, 2.6 players per booking to be precise.
+When we talk about conversion, we’re referring to tee-time bookings, not individual golfers.
+A single booking typically covers more than one paid round.
+To be conservative, let’s assume there are only two players per booking, although some industry studies indicate that the average is significantly higher, specifically 2.6 players per booking.

-According to NGF data, green fees typically represent only about 60 percent of total golfer spend.
-The remaining 40 percent comes from carts, food and beverage, merchandise, and the range.
-When that is included, the total impact approaches $290,000 per year.
+According to data from the NGF (National Golf Foundation), green fees account for only about 60% of a golfer’s total spending (see the images below).
+The remaining 40% comes from buggies, food and beverages, equipment, rentals, and the driving range.
+When we include everything, the total impact approaches $290,000 per year.

-Most golf course websites are poorly laid out and hard to use, and even when golfers do find the tee time button, the booking process itself often does a very good job of killing the motivation to actually finish the reservation.
+Most golf course websites are poorly designed and difficult to use, and even if the golfer finds the booking button, the booking process itself often does an excellent job of destroying any desire to complete the reservation.

 How we help without disrupting your operation